 With the baseline established, next is a comparison of that baseline against stories referencing the NGOs.
 As shown in the images below, articles that contain either (or both) ‘Freedom House’ or ‘Reporters Without Borders’ are much more negative than the baseline.

 While the baseline of all Russia Today reporting never dropped into negative sentiment for the month, the two charts above show the NGO-related articles frequently generated average sentiment scores below zero.
-On the surface this finding is not altogether surprising, since many of the NGO reports criticize Russian performance.
-However, a closer look at the narratives associated with many of the articles reveals a more complex picture, one that echoes the finding above on the State Department’s annual human rights report.
+On the surface this finding is not surprising, since many of the NGO reports criticize Russian performance.
+However, a closer look at the narratives associated with many of the articles reveals a more complex picture, one that echoes the finding above on RT reporting about the State Department’s annual human rights report – the focus of the reporting is rarely Russia; more commonly, RT redirects the human rights reporting onto other countries.

 Highest Negative Sentiment

-Of note, the four most negative are from Reporter’s Without Borders and three of the four most negative stories focus on Georgia and occur in 2008 and 2009 (Russia and Georgia fought a war in August 2008).
+The four most negative articles reference Reporter’s Without Borders; three of the four most negative stories focus on Georgia and occur in 2008 and 2009 (Russia and Georgia fought a war in August 2008).
 The August 2013 article focuses on post-coup unrest in Egypt and the April 2017 story focuses on French criticisms of Russian state media for being propaganda outlets.
 None of the Russia Today articles focus on Russia.

 The Freedom House results are more varied: the June 2013 story is about Freedom House getting banned from Egypt; April and March 2010 focus on Kyrgyzstan’s poor Freedom House ranking in stories on U.S. use of a Kyrgyz military base, Kyrgyzstan’s ‘Tulip Revolution’, and discussions of tougher Kyrgyz policies toward Russia.
 The story in Nov 2015 focuses on George Soros and associated groups getting labeled “undesirable” by the Russian government, with Russian citizens and organizations banned from working on their projects.
 Undesirable groups are also the focus of the Aug 2015 article, though this time the groups are the U.S. “motorcycle clubs” Hells Angels and Bandidos, accused of being possible fronts for a U.S.-backed “color revolution” in Russia.